 Almost every species on earth interacts with more than one competitor.
 When species simultaneously interact with two or more competitors, higher order interactions (HOIs) can invalidate the application of classical theories of species competition based on pairwise interactions.
 HOIs occur when the strength of competition between two species depends on the density of other species in the community.
 It is therefore critical to understand how often and by what mechanisms HOIs arise in order to extend pairwise ecological theory to multi-species communities.
-In this paper we use simple competition models to illustrate potential causes of HOIs and their interpretation in a community context.
-We quantify the higher order interactions emerging in a system of annual plants differing in their growth phenology and competing for a single shared resource.
-We find that higher order interactions emerge most strongly for late season competitors- species that experience a competitive environment strongly modified by earlier growing competitors.
-We use these results to discuss possible pitfalls in detecting HOIs in empirical datasets.
-We conclude that HOIs are likely to arise when competitive effects arise over time periods in which competition or competitor densities are not constant.
+In this paper we illustrate potential causes of HOIs and discuss detecting HOIs in discrete time models of competition.
+We do this by simulating resource competition between three annual plant species differing in their growth phenology.
+We then fit a phenomenological competition model to their dynamics in order to to detect the presence of HOIs.
+We find that HOIs emerge most strongly for late season competitors- species that experience a competitive environment strongly modified by earlier growing competitors.
+We also show the difficulty in clearly defining HOIs in systems with non-linear density dependence.
+We conclude that HOIs are likely to arise as an outcome of mechanistic resource competition played out in discrete time.
 Clarifying the source of HOIs in simple analytical and simulation models may help us better understand the true nature of competition and stability in multi-species communities.

 Key words: competition, coexistence theory, phenology, annual plants, ?intransitivity?